ARMmbed/BLEIntros/AdvSamples/HighData.md

 For low data rate applications, the typical way to interact with characteristics is through the read, write, and indication commands that send a packet of data and subsequently wait for a response from the server.
 But waiting for a response can add significantly to the latency and increase the delay before sending the next packet, increasing the overall transmission time when sending large amounts of data, so it’s less suitable for low latency applications, or applications that need to exchange a large amount of data as quickly as possible.
 Worse, the central might decide to terminate the current connection after each read or write command, exacerbating the problem by delaying the next operation to the following connection.

-There are two orthogonal approaches to overcome these limitations: [transfer without waiting for response](#fast) - reducing the protocol overhead - or [transfer often](#often) - reducing the interval between connection events.
+There are two orthogonal approaches to overcome these limitations: [transfer without waiting for a response](#fast) - reducing the protocol overhead - or [transfer often](#often) - reducing the interval between connection events.

 <a name="fast">
-##Transfer Without Waiting for Response
+##Transfer Without Waiting for a Response
 </a>

 To decrease the time between successive packets, the BLE standard defines a command and message pair for sending and receiving data between a client and server - without waiting for a response after each message: